-Sources: Statistics Estonia, on-line database, last accessed 20 December 2011
+Sources: Statistics Estonia, on-line database, last accessed 20 December 2012

 Notes: Computed for individuals according to their household disposable income (HDI) equivalised by the "modified OECD" equivalence scale.
 HDI are calculated as the sum of all income sources of all household members net of income tax and social insurance contributions.
+60% of median equivalent income used as a poverty line.
+See Table 63 for detailed age groups.

-Comparison of simulated relative poverty rates at different poverty levels, confirms that the base year (2007) is well captured, but the model does not perform so well during the following years, especially for the lower part of the income distribution.
+A comparison of simulated relative poverty rates at different poverty levels, confirms that the base year (2007) is well captured, but the model does not perform so well during the following years, especially for the lower part of the income distribution, if the labour market changes are not modelled.